athlidevacct/CS5351_SE_Project/README.md

-CS5351 Group Project - Features Enhancement on Kanban Board
+CS5351 Group Project - Features Enhancement on Kanban Board (AngularJS)
 ==========================

 This project is to enhance some features for Personal Kanban board.
 So that we can run the Scrum process in the enhanced application.